billg-splunk/splunk-opentelemetry-examples/collector/otel-ta/README.md

 ## Installs

+### Install docker
+Follow [the instructions](https://docs.docker.com/engine/install/) to install docker.
+These instructions were tested on a linux host, and may need to be amended slightly for a different os or architecture.

 ### Install Splunk
 For this example we will simply use docker to run our server.
 NOTE this document is not reflecting best practices for deploying Splunk.
-For example we are deploying without a proper cert, and we are using simple passwords that should not be used in production.
+The install doesn't deploy a certificate, and we are using simple passwords that should not be used in production, among other shortcuts.

 After installing docker (and docker compose), create a docker compose file (`compose.yaml`):
 ```